torvalds/linux/Documentation/sound/designs/midi-2.0.rst

 for the flexible profiles and configurations.
 It's represented in the form of special SysEx.

-For Linux implementations, the kernel supports the UMP transport and the encoding/decoding of MIDI protocols on UMP, while MIDI-CI is supported in user-space over the standard SysEx.
+For GNU/Linux implementations, the kernel supports the UMP transport and the encoding/decoding of MIDI protocols on UMP, while MIDI-CI is supported in user-space over the standard SysEx.

-As of this writing, only USB MIDI device supports the UMP and Linux 2.0 natively.
+As of this writing, only USB MIDI device supports the UMP and GNU/Linux 2.0 natively.
 The UMP support itself is pretty generic, hence it could be used by other transport layers, although it could be implemented differently (e.g. as a ALSA sequencer client), too.